aptos-foundation/AIPs/aips/aip-46.md

 ## Motivation

 > Describe the impetus for this change.
 What does it accomplish?

+This AIP provides a more extensive suite of cryptographic tools for Move developers.

+- **Bulletproofs** are useful for [confidential transactions](https://en.bitcoin.it/wiki/Confidential_transactions), digital identity systems (e.g., proving you are below 18 years old), proofs of solvency[^provisions], etc.
+- **ElGamal** are useful for confidential transactions, or any other application needing secret homomorphically-additive values, such as randomized shuffles in card-based games.
+- **Pedersen commitments** are useful for confidential transactions, for auctioning protocols, for RANDAO-like protocols to generate randomness, etc.
+- Lastly, the new functions added to the Ristretto255 module fix a few limitations in the code.

-What might occur if we do not accept this proposal?
+>  What might occur if we do not accept this proposal?

-This AIP provides a more robust suite of cryptography tools for Move developers.
-Bulletproofs in particular may be useful for confidential transactions, such as those done on Monero.
-ElGamal can also be useful for confidential transactions, or any other application needing private homomorphically additive values.
-Pedersen commitments also have applications for confidential transactions.
-Ristretto255 may be useful to any developer needing a relatively efficient and secure curve without pairing functionality - the new functions added make its module easier to use.
+Not accepting this proposal, will preclude gas-efficient dapps that rely on ZK range proofs.
+It will also prevent the `ristretto255` module from being efficiently usable due to the lack of point cloning, as well as some other missing functionality.

 ## Impact

 > Which audiences are impacted by this change?
 What type of action does the audience need to take?

+This AIP affects Move developers:

-The above benefits aside, this will marginally increase the Move standard library size.
+- Compilation times will increase due to the new modules added to the Move standard library
+- Developers must familiarize themselves with the new functions as well as the deprecated functions introduced in this AIP.

 ## Rationale

 > Explain why you submitted this proposal specifically over alternative solutions.
 Why is this the best possible outcome?

-Bulletproofs is a simple and efficient protocol for range proofs over private values.
-It has also been well-studied and adapted in the literature, making it likely to be secure.

-ElGamal encryption done in the exponent allows for homomorphic addition of ciphertexts, i.e. encrypted values can be added together without revealing them.
+This is a new features, so there aren’t meaningful “alternative solutions.”
+Nonetheless, we believe these new features will lead to good outcomes because:

+- Bulletproofs[^bulletproofs] has been well-studied in the academic literature and deployed in production-grade systems such as [Monero](https://web.getmonero.org/resources/moneropedia/bulletproofs.html).
+- Bulletproofs offers small proofs that are fast to verify.

+- The modules for ElGamal encryption and Pedersen commitments over `ristretto255` will help Move developers by (1) decreasing their developement time and (2) precluding implementation
-Ristretto255 combines the efficiency of non-prime order curves with the ease of implementation at the protocol level of prime order curves.
-This makes it ideal for many applications.
-Adding functions for point cloning and double scalar multiplications makes the pre-existing module easier to use.
+- Adding new functions for point cloning and double scalar multiplications in `ristretto255` makes this module easier and cheaper to use.

 ## Specification